 We’ve been living off the grid in this plant-based paradise for a week now and we couldn’t be happier.

-It’s crazy to think that last Tuesday we were still counting the days until we were untethered.
+It’s even crazier to think that last Tuesday we were still counting the days until we left on our adventure.

 And now, here we are with everything we own stuffed into a couple of duffel bags.

 Our First Week

 After a long drive in a small bus with a motley collection of fellow passengers and an elderly driver with fewer social skills than me, we eventually arrived at Numbi Valley close to eleven on Friday night

 Saturday morning arrived all too soon and before we knew it we were in the middle of Mission Information Overload, with the pair of us trailing closely behind our hosts in a bid to digest 12 years of farm knowledge in two days.

 Thank heavens Sporty is German and a spreadsheet geek.

 We spent most of the day wide-eyed and aghast at the sheer magnitude of the task we’d undertaken, but the bottle of Shiraz we’d procured on a quick trip into town later that afternoon helped us relax and enjoy an evening of pizza and conversation under the stars with our new friends and their Canadian guests.

 Sunday found us somewhat more comfortable in our new digs, although waiting an age for the kettle to boil on the gas stove when all we could think about was that first cup of coffee was a little challenging.
 I’m not going to lie.

 By lunch we were old hands and come dinnertime we were out in the garden ‘shopping’ for vegetables like it was the most normal thing in the world.
 It’s hard to describe just how overwhelming (in a good way) it is to be faced with so much fresh produce and such a wide variety as well.